abapGit/docs.abapgit.org/src/user-guide/reference/abap-language-version.md

 ### Ignore ABAP Language Version

-If you set the ABAP Language Version to "Ignore" it will not be serialized.
+If you set the ABAP language version to "Ignore" it will not be serialized.
 This avoids diffs due to variations in development and target environments.

 :::info
 This setting is recommended for cross-platform repositories with code that runs on-premises and on BTP.